 Growing garlic is an easy task that requires little maintenance to produce large bulbs.

 It is crucial to check regularly that the soil is moist enough.
 You can check by placing your finger to a depth of 0,5 inches into the ground and check for moisture.
 If the soil is dry at this depth, you need to water.
 Never water the plant directly but moisten the soil around it when watering.

 You should also remove any weeds that are growing around the garlic.

 Garlic is a king companion plant for many vegetables, fruits, flowers, and trees, and its fragrance is known to repel insects, rabbits, deers, and even moose and squirrels.
-Garlic repels pests like spider mites, aphids, mites and many others, making garlic a great companion for tomatoes, dill, carrots, spinach, and fruit trees.
+Garlic repels pests like spider mites, aphids, mole crickets, slugs, garden snails and many others, making it a great companion for tomatoes, dill, carrots, spinach, and fruit trees.

 His natural fungicide attributes by providing sulfur can reduce diseases when planted next to crops known for fungus problems like brassicas ( broccoli, cabbage, kale), potatoes, and peppers.
 That’s why we can spread our king all over the garden.

 It also attracts some beneficial bugs like ladybugs, lacewings, and wasps, which will help you control other damaging insects.
 You can also improve and enhance the flavor of your garlic by planting them next to chamomille.